 The Cayman Islands has a thriving economy, boasting an exceptionally high GDP per capita.
 The islands are a popular business and financial centre, based on their tax-free status on incomes and their well-developed communications infrastructure.
 The two most significant economic sectors on the islands are finance and tourism.

-Most of the banks located on Cayman Islands are licenced to operate internationally and with limited domestic activity.
-International conglomerates include HSBC, Deutsche Bank and Goldman Sachs.
-An expat qualified in the fiscal sector is a good candidate for finding a job on the islands, especially in investment or insurance.
+Most of the banks located in the Cayman Islands are licensed to operate internationally and with limited domestic activity.
+An expat qualified in the financial sector is a viable candidate for finding a job on the islands, especially in investments or insurance.

 Management positions in construction are also usually available to foreigners, as there are not enough qualified Caymanians to fill these posts.

 Teaching is also an option for expats, as many teachers are recruited from England, Canada and the US.
-The most popular time for open positions is between December and February every year.
+The typical recruitment period is between December and February every year.

-Most expats who look for work on Cayman Islands do so through a Cayman Islands recruitment agency.
-In order to work on the islands as a non-resident, a work permit has to be secured prior to moving to the islands, which can only be done with the guarantee of an employer.
+Most expats job hunting in the Cayman Islands do so through a local recruitment agency.
+To work on the islands as a non-resident, expats must secure a work permit before making the move, which can only be done with the guarantee of an employer.
 Recruitment agencies will be able to advise expats on their prospects, potential salary and suitability.